What is Google Panda?

 Site-Wide Quality Assessment

 Panda assigns a quality score to your entire domain.
-This score acts as a multiplier — a low score drags down even your best pages.
+This score acts as a multiplier.
+A low score drags down even your best pages.
 Google evaluates factors like the ratio of quality content to thin content, user engagement metrics, and whether content adds unique value beyond what’s already available in search results.

 Quality Signals